AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 *Digital Marketplace*

-Our Digital Marketplace is making good inroads to delivering benefits to small and medium enterprises by offering a new approach to procuring digital services.
+Our Digital Marketplace is making good inroads to delivering benefits to small-to-medium enterprises by offering a new approach to procuring digital services.

 The Marketplace brings together sellers and buyers, making transactions easier and faster, and levels the playing field for small-to-medium businesses.